arlac77/loglevel-mixin/README.md

 Injects methods named after a set of logLevels which are only forwarding messages.
 If the current logLevel is higher or equal to the logLevel the name of the called method reflects.

+So the model object itself can be used as a logger and the log level is directly attaches to the model
 # usage

 <!-- skip-example -->